bbauska/UofM-Intro-CSS3/README.md

 If you would like to do more now that you have finished this course, I have a few recommendations.
-The most important thing is that you continue to practice your skills and always have \"something\" that you are working on.
+The most important thing is that you continue to practice your skills and always have &quot;something&quot; that you are working on.

 <h2 id="syllabus">i.
 Syllabus</h2>